 - 1. I am responding to the fact that this is the third song of the 'suffering servant', and I understand, that because of the incarnation, Christ is the one suffering.
-He dwells within the sick and suffering, those who at this time, are dying from the coronavirus.
-In the text there is one person.
-Across the world at this time, there are thousands, even a million people who have died or are dying now - in this 21st century.
-Let us imagine an elderly person in Italy, who lives alone and has no family, or whose family is estranged from her.
-She contracts the coronavirus, and becomes dangerously ill, she chokes and tries to cry out for help.
-She doesn't know what's wrong.
-She experiences all the symptoms of this virus we can't yet conquer.
-She dies alone, without human comfort.
-This is an example which can be seen in Italy, Spain, Belgium, the Netherlands, Australia, America, France, the UK and almost every country of the world at present.
+He dwells within the sick and suffering and those who are dying.
+In the text there is one person, but we know that across the world at this time, there are thousands, even a million people who are ill or close to death.
 Let us pray for just one person this week who may be in these circumstances.
 May the energy of our prayer go forth across the world and reach the dying man, woman or child who is alone. - 2.
 I am responding to the fact that this is a hymn used in liturgical assemblies of Paul's "churches".
 When we attended the Latin Mass of the 1950s and 1960s, the hymns for the most part were in English.
 They were prayerful and faith-filled, hopeful and full of the zeal of the Gospel.
-On 27 July, 1856, the first Catholic Archbishop of Sydney, wrote a letter on "Congregational Singing".
+On 27 July 1856, the first Catholic Archbishop of Sydney, wrote a letter on "Congregational Singing".
 It was read to the Congregation on the date just mentioned.
 Part of this historic letter may help us to remain stable: "A collection of admirable hymns, which many of you already know, has been made with the express design of furthering amongst us this most useful devotional practice.
 [We sing hymns] as an expression of the hope, of the thankfulness, of the penitence, of the desires, of the intercession, of the sorrows, or the exultation of the inmost heart of a Christian before the throne of Almighty God.
 It is but another form of prayer, and a form which of all others is calculated to excite and maintain the grand union of mind and heart in all holy things..."
-The Hymnal which the Archbishop is referring to is the Dolman Hymnal.
+The Hymnal which the archbishop is referring to is the Dolman Hymnal.
 He said towards the end of his letter: "Get the books, read carefully and study the hymns; they are well worth it.
-You will find them to be the most exquisite voice of all you hold dear ..."
-Two sisters in my community can remember the fervor of singing with their parents on Holy Name Sunday.
-It is difficult in these times to use hymns which speak to all ages in our congregations.
-Many parishes sing different hymns from one Sunday Mass to the next - at a very early Mass where the over 60s attend, the hymns are different (or should be) from the hymns sung at the Vigil Mass on Saturday evening, where there are a lot of families, and young people.
-If there is only one Mass in a Parish, then a variety of hymns nourish different age groups is usually the policy.
-And of course, we don't have to miss out on hymns which speak to our hearts, because we can buy CDs or download a huge variety of hymns or sacred music.
-Most of us in the present time of self-isolation will not be attending our churches for probably many months so this might be a good time to re-visit some of our favourite hymns during your own prayer.
-There are many links to Sunday Mass or services being offered online.
-Our own Bishop of Wollongong, Brian Mascord, is streaming the Mass he celebrates each Sunday and Fr Frank Brennan is streaming a Mass from Newman College in Melbourne.
-There are many others so look them up and hopefully, you will find one that has music and hymns as a bonus!

-3. My response to the account of the passion of Christ, is to stand with Mary at the foot of the Cross.
+You will find them to be the most exquisite voice of all you hold dear." - 3.
+My response to the account of the passion of Christ, is to stand with Mary at the foot of the Cross.
 Ronald Rolheiser points out that the word "stand" means taking up a position of strength: "In essence what Mary was doing under the cross was this: She couldn't stop the crucifixion...but she could stop some of the hatred, bitterness, jealousy, heartlessness, and anger that caused it and surrounded it.
-And she helped stop bitterness by refusing to give it back in kind, by transforming rather than transmitting it, by swallowing hard and (literally) eating bitterness rather than giving it back, as everyone else was doing." ("The Passion and the Cross", by Ronald Rolheiser.
+And she helped stop bitterness by refusing to give it back in kind, by transforming rather than transmitting it, by swallowing hard and (literally) eating bitterness rather than giving it back, as everyone else was doing." ("The Passion and the Cross", by Ronald Rolheiser)

 Lectio Divina is about reading the Sacred Scriptures and reflecting on them from an informed background.

-It is allowing the Holy Spirit to play on the fibres of my heart like a harpist, and bring forth the beauty of my response.
+It is allowing the Holy Spirit to play on the fibres of my heart like a harpist and bring forth the beauty of my response.
 In responding to the text, my life is changed more and more into Christ.
 Lectio Divina is a way of life not a method of prayer.